Mastic is an adhesive that, along with thin-set mortar, is used to stick tile to wall or floor surfaces before grouting.

 Mastic and thin-set mortar mainly differ in terms of adhesion, ability to fill gaps, and the conditions under which they can be used.

-- When Immediate Adhesion Is an Issue: Thinset is a mortar, made of Portland cement, silica sand and moisture retaining agents.
+- When Immediate Adhesion Is an Issue: Thinset is a mortar, made of Portland cement, silica sand, and moisture-retaining agents.
 In fact, you can even buy sanded or non-sanded thin-set mortar.
 It has no odor (or trace odors) upon installation.
 It is recommended in most installations.
 However, although thinset's curing time is shorter than it is with mastic, it has less grip while drying, which can be an issue when you are installing tile vertically.
 Tile mastic has better adhesion properties for vertical surfaces.
 It has great "grab," and this is important on walls.

-- Filling and Building Properties: Another difference: sometimes when tiling you need to build up depressions a bit with your thin-set mortar.
+- Filling and Building Properties: Sometimes when tiling you need to build up depressions a bit with your thin-set mortar.
 Thinset works well for this because it has excellent "build" properties as well as adhesive properties.
 While thin-set is not meant to be a leveler (there are compounds that will do this, though), it can take care of minor leveling problems.
 Filling, leveling, and acting as a "builder" is impossible to do with the tile mastic because it is more syrupy and has no filling capabilities.
 Mastic tends to spread out quickly, having a consistency resembling pancake batter.

 - Moisture: As noted earlier, tile mastic cannot be used in high moisture areas, such as shower floors, swimming pools, or bathtubs.
 Mastics can be used on shower and tub surrounds, though, because these are rated as "intermittent" moisture areas.
 Thinset can be used in all of these areas, including shower pans.

 - Size Issues: One interesting aspect of tile adhesives is that they are best used for smaller tiles in the 8 inch or smaller range.
 In a pinch, it can be used with tile up to 15 inches, but this is not recommended and drying time will significantly increase.